 So, how does marketing automation apply in the real world?
 Here are some of our top tried and true must-have B2B marketing automation examples.

 If it feels like your sales and marketing teams are on different planets, adding automation to the mix won’t solve that.
-Ensure your teams are aligned by outlining responsibilities, defining key terms like lead statuses and lifecycle stages and aligning your team goals.
+Ensure your teams align by outlining responsibilities, defining key terms like lead statuses and lifecycle stages, and aligning your team goals.